vlcn-io/materialite/notes.md

+todo:
+allow for incremental streams to be taken off of views?
+I.e., can treat a view as a source itself.
+Can also treat a view as an atom for signals.

+---

 Check pull implementation.
 Ensure readers are impacted by `pull` too so writers do not send to readers that did not pull.